Anwar8/Blaze/notes/journal.md

 - [ ] Develop a better testing framework for `MPI` code.

 ## Journal
+### 30 June
+Tests for `DistributedModelLineMeshTests` run fine.
+Had to do some modifications to the codebase yesterday to avoid some compilation errors due to redefinition of operators for records which I apprently just missed that I had already done, and replaced all `unsigned` with `size_t` in the code where possibel as that caused some data compatibility issues.
+All `MPI` tests run fine so far.
+However, there was a strange error where `read_node_ids` would read that a node with rank of -1 is asking for an interface node.
+Not sure why that was happening but it does not seem to repeat today.
+There was also some verbose stuff being written out in the function `get_node_by_record_id` which I now locked behind the `VERBOSE` flag.

+### 29 June
+There are 50 days remaining to the submission deadline of the thesis.
+There are still many tasks to complete:
+1. Test distributed boundary condition, load, and record management.
+2. Update utilise parallel linear algebra with `Tpetra`.
+3. Run and test parallel solutions.
+4. Profile the code and its scalability.
+5. Write the thesis.

+I reckon I can finish up thesis in 14 days once I have all analysis complete.
+This gives me 36 days to complete the code, testing, profiling, and figure generation.
+This will be tough, but not impossible.

+Today, I will tackle testing the parallel versions of the managers.

+- Created a new set of helper functions that allow the creation of distirbuted meshes directly from within the `Model` class as should be.
+This is now being tested for line mesh counts.
+If the counts work fine, then the contents should also work fine.
+The tests for this are under `DistributedModelLineMeshTests`.

 ### 11 June
 I have now built `Tpetra` (and its dependencies `Kokkos` and `Teuchos`) from `Trilinos`.
 This was done following the instructions in the [quick installation documentation](https://github.com/trilinos/Trilinos/blob/master/INSTALL.rst), which is different from the [full installation documentation](https://trilinos.github.io/pdfs/TrilinosBuildReference.pdf).
 However, it seems I will need to configure both `Kokkos` and `Tpetra` together in stead of building a stand-alone `Kokkos` like I had done before.
 This is because of the way that `Tpetra` is packaged within `Trilinos` and its reliance on the build system `TriBITS`, which is part of the `Trilinos` source.
 I attempted a stand-alone installation of `Tpetra` where I only cloned its pacakge data from the `Trilinos` source, but that did not work out too well. *I am afraid that I am getting deeper and deeper into `Trilinos` which is not something  I was explicitly aiming to avoid.
 This is especially worrisome since I am starting to realise that I might be able to climb **just a little more** and use the various solvers provided in `Trilinos`.*